BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-16-generalized-multi-quickselect.md

 Also, I have not done due diligence trying to research for standard solutions to these problems, because I enjoy trying to solve them myself.
 It's possible that there are well known solutions to these problems that I haven't found in my journeys through Google, StackOverflow, and Wikipedia.

-TODO:

-- try to actually implement those supposed fast algorithms of mine
-- generalize that OST and unsorted array algorithm
-- try to modify my multi-array quickselect algorithm to be faster.